Abandoned & Little-Known Airfields:

 Building 12 (which originally served as the Army Air Corps Museum) is on the left.

-An undated (circa 1930s?) aerial view of a large assemblage of biplanes at Wright Field.
+A circa 1930s aerial view of a large assemblage of biplanes at Wright Field.

-An undated (circa 1930s?) aerial view of the unusual arrangement of hangars at Wright Field.
+A circa 1930s aerial view of the unusual arrangement of hangars at Wright Field.

 Beginning in the World War II era, and continuing afterwards, the adjacent complexes saw tremendous expansion efforts,